iamshreeram/app-mon/README.md

 > * HTML, CSS, Javascript

 ## Notes
-* Dashboard is totally based on response of `version.html`
+* Dashboard is based on response of `version.html`
+* Script needs a HTTP server to run
+* To make it simple and light weight, Addition of external libraries are avoided

 ## Enhancements
 * ~~Position of version is hard coded and script doesn't have any intelligence.
 Need to make it as regex~~